Dxzo/MyCe/README.md

-# Custom Enchantments
+# My Custom Enchantments

 ## Information

-The plugin's main page: http://dev.bukkit.org/bukkit-plugins/custom-enchantments/

-This project was not originally intended to be public, if you still want to take a look into the code and or contribute to the project, feel free to do so.
+This plugin is a fork of http://dev.bukkit.org/bukkit-plugins/custom-enchantments/ and continued from the version 1.1e

+## Support versions

+It is intended to be supported from version 1.8 onwards

 ## Dependencies